Australia's reputation for producing great jockeys is exemplified by Raymond Shane Dye.

 Shane Dye quickly became a favourite of Aussie punters through performing such feats as winning four consecutive Golden Slipper Stakes from 1989-92 and in that span also posting a victory in "The Race That Stops a Nation," the 1989 Melbourne Cup aboard Tawrrific.

-Other wins of note are 4 Derbies and 9 Oaks.
+Other Wins of Note - 4 Derbies & 9 Oaks

 If these accomplishments alone are not enough to establish greatness, throw in 93 Group 1 wins and more than 300 Group and Listed events, consider 79 wins in his first season and two Sydney Jockey Premierships (1990-91 and 1996-97).